faradayio/sniff/README.markdown

     #=> <ZipCode id="...>

 ## The emitter
 An *emitter* is a software model of a real-world GHG emission source, like a flight.
-Brighter Planet's emitter libraries each comprise a carbon model, an attribute curation policy, a persistence schema, and a summarization strategy.
+Brighter Planet's emitter libraries each comprise an impact model, an attribute curation policy, a persistence schema, and a summarization strategy.

 ### Persistence schema
 Although the production environment does not persist emitter instances, we nevertheless define emitter schemas to ease ActiveRecord assocations.
 An emitter's schema is defined in `lib/*emitter_name*/data.rb` within an emitter library.
 For example, here is [flight's schema](http://github.com/brighterplanet/flight/blob/master/lib/flight/data.rb).